crate.operator.cratedb module

 A partial function that, when called, will call get_connection() with the provided arguments and return its result.

-Create user username and grant it ALL PRIVILEGES.
+Create user username and grant it given privileges.

 • cursor (Cursor) – A database cursor object to the CrateDB cluster where the user should be added.